bytebase/bytebase.com-old/content/blog/introducing-terraform-bytebase-provider.md

 The code block below demonstrates how to grant developers access permission to the database "employee" in the environment "prod".
 ![access-control-code](/static/blog/introducing-terraform-bytebase-provider/access-control-code.webp)

-Run terraform init, terraform plan and terraform apply in the terminal.
+Run `terraform init`, `terraform plan` and `terraform apply` in the terminal.
 The output is as follows.
 ![run-terraform](/static/blog/introducing-terraform-bytebase-provider/run-terraform.webp)

 After running the Terraform commands, you can check the access permissions via the Bytebase Console, where you will find that developers can execute queries on the database "employee".